osalabs/phpminiadmin/README.md

 - httponly cookies so your plain password cannot be stolen by javascript
 - export disables foreign key checks
 - ask for super privilege(otherwise you get a error on import)
+- added support for a config file with credentials

 ### changes in phpMiniAdmin 1.9.141219